cuthbertLab/music21/documentation/source/installing/installAdditional.rst

 you can always install them later.

-It's best not to install these until you have `music21` working without the external modules.
+It's best not to install these until you have `music21` working without additional modules.

-Note: as of `music21` v.6, some of these additional modules are bundled with `music21`
+Note: as of `music21` v.6, some of these additional modules are bundled with `music21`.

 Matplotlib
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+*(included with music21 by default)*

 Graphing and visual displays in Music21 are provided by Matplotlib.
 Matplotlib itself has additional dependencies (such as NumPy).